What Is Peri-Implantitis And How Serious Is It?

 Prior Disease

-Patients affected by a disease that affects the whole body are at a higher risk to peri-implantitis.
+Patients affected by a disease that affects the whole body are at a higher risk of peri-implantitis.
 If you have diabetes or another systemic illness, consult with your dentist about dental implants.
 At Dental Partners of Boston, we understand how these diseases affect peri-implantitis, and we can adjust our treatment accordingly.
 Additionally, if patients have ever had a different type of mouth infection similar to peri-implantitis – they may be at a higher risk.
 Bring it to your dentist’s attention if you have ever contracted periodontitis extensive gum disease or other bacterial mouth infections.

 Oral Hygiene